163rd Fighter Squadron: Tactical Air Command

-163rd Tactical Fighter Squadron – North American F-100D-45-NH Super Sabre 55-2917 Retired to MASDC 31 May 1979 as FE0538.
-Later modified to QF-100D drone and expended.
+163rd Tactical Fighter Squadron F-100D Super Sabre (Note: Aircraft is North American F-100D-45-NH Super Sabre, serial 55-2917.
+This airplane was retired to the Military Aircraft Storage and Disposition Center 31 May 1979.
+It was later modified to QF-100D drone and expended.)

-After the Berlin Federalization, the 113th transferred its 25 F-84Fs to the active-duty USAF to fill gaps in TAC Wings; the aircraft being temporally replaced by RF-84Fs from the 363rd Tactical Reconnaissance Wing at Shaw AFB, South Carolina that was upgrading to the RF-101 Voodoo.
+After the Berlin Federalization, the 113th transferred its 25 F-84Fs to the active-duty USAF to fill gaps in TAC Wings; the aircraft being temporally replaced by RF-84Fs from the 363rd Tactical Reconnaissance Wing at Shaw Air Force Base, South Carolina that was upgrading to the McDonnell RF-101 Voodoo.
 The squadron flew the RF-84F until May 1964 to maintain proficiency but did not train in photo-reconnaissance.
 Re-equipped with F-84Fs the squadron continued normal peacetime training throughout the 1960s.
 Individual squadron members volunteered for duty during the Vietnam War, however the 163rd was not federalized in 1968 as the F-84Fs were not considered front line combat aircraft.

-In June 1971, the unit converted to the F-100 Super Sabre as a result of the American draw-down from the Vietnam War, the squadron receiving former combat veteran aircraft.
+In June 1971, the unit converted to the North American F-100 Super Sabre as a result of the American draw-down from the Vietnam War, the squadron receiving former combat veteran aircraft.
 In 1976, the unit participated in its first Red Flag Exercise and also deployed overseas to RAF Lakenheath, England.

-The F-4C Phantom II aircraft arrived on 18 November 1979, and the Tail Code "FW" (Fort Wayne) was adopted by the 122nd TFW.
-The unit flew this new aircraft to Balikesir Air Base, Turkey in 1983 for exercise "Coronet Crown," and once again in 1986 for exercise "Coronet Cherokee".
+The McDonnell F-4C Phantom II aircraft arrived on 18 November 1979, and the Tail Code "FW" (Fort Wayne) was adopted by the 122nd TFW.
+The unit flew this new aircraft to Balikesir Air Base, Turkey in 1983 for exercise Coronet Crown, and once again in 1986 for exercise "Coronet Cherokee".
 In 1986 the F-4Cs were replaced with more up-to-date F-4E Phantom IIs.
 In 1989, the squadron again deployed to Southwest Asia for exercise "Coronet Brave" in conjunction with "Bright Star".
 The unit continued its standard of excellence by supporting Operation Desert Shield and Desert Storm with deployments to Saudi Arabia by the Security Police, January through June 1991, and to Tyndall Air Force Base, Florida, by the Tactical Hospital in September/October 1991.